gearglow/ReptiliaWithATwist/The List.md

 The next two weeks were surprisingly uneventful.
+The girls spent a portion of every morning training at the Kiln, and most mornings Sirius joined them.
 Sirius got Elysia to give Remus the Secret to the Kiln the following weekend, and she spent an enjoyable day catching up.
 Remus also performed the Unlimited Flight ritual, though because of his lycanthropy he couldn't become a shifter yet.
 He kept making _Airwolf_ jokes, though nobody else got them.

 That Sunday, Elysia and company happened to be in the Three Broomsticks when Hagrid passed by and surreptitiously dropped a note on her lap, covering it with his usual exuberant greeting.